jefersonsv/azure-quick-guides/audit-log-to-azure-functions.md

 3. Click **Functions** inside Function Apps section
 4. Click **New function***
 5. Choose the template **Azure Event Hub trigger**
-    1. The first time that you to use this feature you must to install the extension **Microsoft.Azure.WebJobs.Extensions.EventHubs**
+    1. The first time that you to use this feature you must to install the extension **Microsoft.Azure.WebJobs.Extensions.EventHubs** or see section __EventHubs extension manual installation__
     2. Then click **Install** to proceed with the instalation
     3. Click **Continue** to finish these step
 6. Choose a unique function name